 CrossCountry’s network is the most geographically extensive passenger rail franchise in Britain.
 Stretching from Aberdeen to Penzance and from Stansted to Cardiff, it calls at over 100 stations.
-Based in Birmingham, CrossCountry connects seven of the Britain’s 10 largest cities and delivers 298 services every weekday, equating to some 40 million passenger journeys a year.
+Based in Birmingham, CrossCountry connects seven of the Britain’s 10 largest cities.

 CrossCountry’s Sustainability Strategy is based on the principles of the circular economy, a business model which has been embedded into the company to meet the political and stakeholder aspirations of a modern, sustainable transport operator.

 B&M Waste Services was asked to assist in the collection and recycling of 8 Service Centre Flat Bed Trollies that had reached end of life having been in service for ten years at CrossCountry’s Birmingham Service Centre.

 The trollies were collected by B&M Waste Clearances Division and taken to the B&M recycling facility in Bromborough where they were placed in their metal recycling container, ready for forwarding to Wirral Metals for smelting.

 B&M provide scheduled console secure shredding services for CrossCountry, as well as adhoc bag collections for confidential waste and one off site clearances.
 Each load is documented with a Certificate of Destruction and a detailed report will be issued for CrossCountry’s records.